World in Books

 • A Middle East Picture Book award winner.
 This gentle story follows Sami, a Syrian boy who trudges with so many others to escape bombing in his home city while mourning the birds he had to leave behind.
 The author very gently lets readers see Sami’s pain and the slow process of learning to live again after such an ordeal.

-• Versions of this tale in which a poor but good person outsmarts a powerful one, appear around the world.
-In this beautifully illustrated telling, a shah disguises himself to test the optimism of a poor Jewish shoemaker.
+• Versions of this tale in which a poor but good person outsmarts a powerful one appear around the world.
+In this beautifully illustrated telling, a shah disguises himself to test the optimism of a poor Jewish shoemaker in Afghanistan.
 The result is predictable, but satisfying.

 The Green Bicycle by Haifaa Al Mansour.
 Dial Books, 2016.
 (M).